Skip to content

 Develop the skills and confidence to supervise and assess learners in practice.
 Trainee practice educators complete 70 hours of learning, including direct teaching, supervision and self-directed study.

-The Frontline Practice Educator programme empowers experienced social workers to confidently supervise and assess learners in line with the Practice Educator Professional Standards (PEPS).
+The Frontline Practice Educator programme supports experienced social workers to develop the skills and confidence to supervise and assess learners in practice, in line with Practice Educator Professional Standards (PEPS 1 and 2).

-The programme is fully online and designed to fit alongside your practice.
+The programme is fully online and designed to fit alongside your role, with all learning directly linked to your work with children.

 It includes:

-The programme runs from September 2026 to August 2027.
-You can choose one of two start windows depending on your needs.
+The programme runs from September 2026 to August 2027, with two start windows available (September–June or January–June).

 Programme benefits